 This medium Senegalese twist updo is perfect for date night.
 (Especially when your makeup is POPPIN' like hers is),

 YES!!!
-I love to see the hair accessories add that extra bit of flair to Senegalese twist for short hair, it's #BlackGirlMagic at it's fullest. [ Check out our Melanin shirts and Black Girl Magic gear! it's super cute!}
+I love to see the hair accessories add that extra bit of flair to Senegalese twist for short hair, it's #BlackGirlMagic at it's fullest.
+It's super cute!}

 This hairstyle is simply sexy and chic, from the window to the walls!
 This medium-short Senegalese twist bob is a SURE compliment magnet!

 Many women ask "How do you keep Senegalese twists tight?"

 The answer is, first, install them or have them installed correctly.
 And use top-notch extension hair while being sure to avoid the wrong hair types.

 When you master these 2 important steps, you'll know how to keep Senegalese twists looking fresh for longer.

 And this Senegalese twist braids how-to tutorial video from Breanna Rutter teaches you that same lesson through a detailed, step-by-step explanation.